YHWH's Calendar

 Conclusion

 The Hebrew calendar serves as a prophetic blueprint, intricately woven into the mission of Jesus Christ.
-From His birth at Tabernacles to His death and resurrection during Passover, the outpouring of the Spirit at Pentecost, the rapture at Trumpets, the ministry of the two witnesses at Yom Kippur, and His return to reign at Tabernacles, every feast underscores a pivotal moment in God’s redemptive plan.
-This divine synchronization reveals the sovereignty and precision of God’s timeline, affirming the unity of Scripture and the ultimate fulfillment of His promises in Christ.
+From His death and resurrection during Passover to the outpouring of the Spirit at Pentecost, the imminent Rapture at Trumpets, the Abomination at Purim, and His return on Yom Kippur; every feast underscores a pivotal moment in God's redemptive plan.
+This divine synchronization reveals the sovereignty and precision of God's timeline, affirming the unity of Scripture and the ultimate fulfillment of His promises in Christ.

 May the revelations of this divine timeline strengthen your faith and kindle a deeper longing for the day when the Lord shall return to tabernacle among His people.
 As you go forth, may the peace of Christ guard your heart, the Word of God guide your steps, and the Holy Spirit sustain you until the fullness of His Kingdom comes.
 Amen.